Part-Time JD Program

 • 1/3 Online Portion Information

 The University of Denver uses Canvas for all online course content delivery.
-The Professional JD Program courses also deliver the online course content through Canvas.
+Part-Time JD Program courses also deliver the online course content through Canvas.
 Your Canvas Dashboard will show all your enrolled JD courses along with Part 1 of your Orientation program and other courses available to you.

 canvas dashboard